The work experience section of your resume will make or break getting the interview.

 It’s in the Details!

 One very important part of the work experience section is finding the best way to list your contributions to the company.
 Be accurate and concise.
 Highlight the relevant information that relates to the position you’re applying for.
 Start with the most important points and work down.
 Keep it under 12 bullets, depending on how long you held the position.
 Avoid wordiness and hyperbole.
-In general, use brevity.
+In general, employ brevity.

 I worked on a daily basis with the company’s most important clients helping them solve problems and making them happy.